Understanding the Impact of Traumatic Brain Injuries (TBIs)

 Processes vs Protocols

-Processes vs Protocols Healthcare traditionally uses “protocol-based” approaches to address health problems.
-This includes step-by- step procedures that are based on a single diagnosis.
-It’s
+Processes vs Protocols in Healthcare Healthcare traditionally uses “protocol-based” approaches to address health problems.
+This includes step-by- step procedures that are based on a single

 Read More »